in-the-keyhole/khs-now-playing-react-course/README.md

-# React Coure - Application Practicum
+# React Course - Application Practicum

 This repository contains an example React application that displays movies currently at the theater.
 It was built solely as a learning example and is not intended to be used beyond the learning experience.